-Besides the aforementioned need for sun (vitamin D), clean hands, and cutting back on the sugar intake, one of my favorite ways to nourish my immune system is with herbs.
+Besides the aforementioned need for sun (vitamin D), washing of hands, and cutting back on the sugar intake, one of my favorite ways to nourish my immune system is with herbs!

 I love making them into tinctures and syrups, but those things can take time, and you usually have to prepare them before hand.
-But an easy way to get those immune-boosting herbs into our systems quickly is with herbal teas!
+An easy way to get those immune-boosting herbs into our systems quickly is with herbal teas!

 While I love making up my own healthy tea recipes, I also enjoy discovering delicious and nourishing teas others have come up with.
-In her ebook, Herbal Teas for Winter Health, registered herbalist Carol Little shares easy herbal tea recipes that are guaranteed to help keep your immune system strong throughout the fall at winter months.
+In her ebook, Herbal Teas for Winter Health, registered herbalist Carol Little shares easy herbal tea recipes that are guaranteed to help keep your immune system strong throughout the cold weather months.

 Along with her teas, Carol also shares tips for staying healthy in the winter, a little glossary of helpful winter herbs, the different kinds of tea preparations (i.e. long infusion, decoction), as well as dosage recommendations for for adults and children.

 After reading Herbal Teas for Winter Health, I asked Carol if I could share one of her recipes with y’all and she gladly agreed!
 This recipe for easy, homemade anti-inflammatory golden milk is fresh from her book, along with a little addition of mine (the pink salt).
 And I’m 100% not lying when I say this golden milk is one of my family’s favorite drinks!

 If you’re not familiar with golden milk, let me give you the skinny version.
-No, it’s not some fancy milk you buy that happens to be golden (my 10 year old was rather disappointed by this), it’s actually a tea!
+No, it’s not some fancy milk you buy that happens to be made of gold (my 10 year old was rather disappointed by this), it’s actually a tea!

 Golden milk is made by mixing fresh turmeric paste (Carol shows how to make this in her book) or powder into the milk of your choice.
 The curcumin in the turmeric changes the milk to a gorgeous golden color, hence the name.

-When making golden milk a few notes are of importance.
-You should make sure to use a fat soluble base, like coconut milk, whole milk, or nut milks.
+When making golden milk, a few notes are of importance.
+You should make sure to use a fat soluble base, like coconut milk or whole milk.
 Do NOT use skim milk or 2% milk (I mean, why would you use those anyway???).
 The fat in the milk will increase your body’s ability to fully absorb the turmeric, along with all its wonderful benefits.

 It might sound a little odd, but it’s also best to serve golden milk with a dash of black pepper!
 Pepper contains the compound piperine, which also helps increase the absorption and effects of turmeric.